laravel-liberu/documentation/docs/backend/rememberable.md

 2. You **MUST** set the caching duration (in minutes) by either:
     - adding a `protected $cacheLifetime = 123;` property in your CachedModel
-    - setting the `enso.config.cacheLifetime` configuration value as desired
+    - setting the `liberu.config.cacheLifetime` configuration value as desired

 3. Whenever you need to retrieve a cached model instead of getting it directly from the database: